kaushalmodi/ox-hugo/doc/content/doc/auto-export-on-saving.md

 ## FINAL step that needs to be taken every time {#final-step-that-needs-to-be-taken-every-time}

+### Step 4: Save and be in awe {#step-4-save-and-be-in-awe}

-If you are like me, you might not need to repeat steps 3 and 4 above, as you can leave the `hugo` server running in a separate terminal, and have a browser tab pinned to that localhost.
+If you are like me, you might not need to repeat steps 2 and 3 above, as you can leave the `hugo` server running in a separate terminal, and have a browser tab pinned to that localhost.